When people think about the size of a phone they tend to think in screen sizes, but really it’s the overall dimensions that matter most.

 That’s why to be considered for our list of the best compact phones a handset needs to be 145 x 70mm or smaller.

-In practice that includes most phones with a screen of under five inches and at least one 5-incher, but it excludes handsets that don’t make the most of their space.
+In practice that includes most phones with a screen of under five inches, as well as a handful of 5-inchers, but it excludes handsets that don’t make the most of their space.
 There’s no room for big bezels here.

 Any one of the phones below should comfortably fit in your pocket and be useable with one hand.
 They’re also all good phones in their own right.

 1. iPhone 8